After watching the famous movie “Julie & Julia”, I wanted to cook a dish following Julia Child recipe. Potage parmentier looked like a safe choice.

 Note : 1 cup – a standard cup of 240 ml

 Heat the oil in a large stockpot over medium heat.
 Add the leek and potato and cook, stirring occasionally, until the vegetables have begun to soften and brown slightly, about 8 to 12 minutes.

 Add water and bring to a boil.
 Reduce the heat to low, and simmer for 30 to 40 minutes, or until the vegetables are tender.

 At this point remove the pot from heat and blend until smooth,using an immersion blender.

 Add the cream and lemon juice and season to taste with salt and pepper.

-Pour in serving bowls, and garnish with minced fresh parsley.
+Pour in serving bowls, and add fresh chopped parsley.

 Get Mandarina recipes via e-mail